 Long-form content is a good way to keep your readers glued to your article – and that offers an opportunity for you to use ad space within the content area.
-By having visitors reading through engaging long-form content, you have more chances that they will interact more with your ads (i.e. clicking/reading the ads).
+By having visitors read through engaging long-form content, you have more chances that they will interact more with your ads (i.e. clicking/reading the ads).

-Just a word of caution: Keep your ads relevant and unobtrusive to keep user-experience at optimum levels.
+Just a word of caution: Keep your ads relevant and unobtrusive to keep user experience at optimum levels.
 Annoying ads will drive readers away.

 The ideal banner sizes to implement would be 468×60 and 234×60 as these will fit into the content section of most blog posts.
 They can be placed between paragraphs in your blog posts.
-This type of ads would more likely attract your visitors than those ones usually placed on common ad areas like the sidebar or footer.
+This type of ads would more likely attract your visitors than those usually placed on common ad areas like the sidebar or footer.

 One great example of strategic ad placement is putting your sponsored links between your comment box and your article.
 Readers are given the choice to continue with the next article offer (by clicking on the ads) or participate in the blog discussion (by writing comments).
-Whatever choice they make is both beneficial for your blog property.
+Whatever choice they make is beneficial for your blog property.